jump-dev/JuMP.jl/docs/src/packages/solvers.md

 open-source, in some cases the solvers themselves are closed source commercial products.

-Packages that do not begin with `jump-dev/` are developed independently, and the JuMP developers have no affiliation with their developers or control over their contents.
-The README files from each solver are taken directly from the GitHub repository of each package.
-They are included here for the benefit of users reading a single unified set of documentation.
+Packages that do not begin with `jump-dev/` are developed independently.
+The developers of these packages requested or consented to the inclusion of their README contents in the JuMP documentation for the benefit of users.

 ## Adding new solvers